axemonkey/blog.clivemurray.com/src/posts/2014/clives-album-of-the-year-2004.md

 OK?
 Do you get it?
 Yes, William Shatner.
 No, not kidding.

 See, the music is co-written, produced and arranged by Ben Folds.
 In fact, I get the idea that in many cases Shatner has scribbled down some words and Folds has basically done the rest, but no matter.
 What you've got here (ignoring the attention-grabbing opener, a cover of *Pulp*'s "Common People") is a guy laying his soul bare to music.
 "That's Me Trying" is an open letter to Shatner's estranged daughter.
 "It Hasn't Happened Yet" is a chronicle of his trials and failings as he sees them.
 "Has Been" is a nod to the fact that perhaps his glory days are behind him.
 "You'll Have Time" is a knowing wink and a smile to his own mortality.
-"I Can't Get Behind That" is just Shatner and Henry Rollins cooped up in a studio and revelling in the joy of yelling about shit that annoys them.
+"I Can't Get Behind That" is just Shatner and Henry Rollins cooped up in a studio and revelling in the joy of yelling about stuff that annoys them.
 And "What Have You Done"… well I can't talk about that one - you should just listen to it and you'll see.

 Honestly.
 No guff, Chet.